 NHS 111 is a national telephone service being introduced to make it easier for people to access local health services when they have an urgent need.
 It replaces NHS direct and provides a general number for people to call when they have an urgent need, but not a life-threatening 999 emergency.
 Calls from landlines and mobiles are free.

 Fully trained health advisors who are supported by a local Nurse Advisor will staff the South East London NHS 111 call centre.
 The health advisors will use a clinical assessment system – NHS Pathways – that enables them to assess a caller's needs safely and effectively and direct them to the right local NHS service using our local electronic Directory of Service (DoS).
-They may direct you to The Hurley Group who run GP out of Hours services for Bexley.
+They may direct you to the local Urgent Care Centre.

 IN AN EMERGENCY DIAL 999 and ask for the AMBULANCE SERVICE.
 For example those with a suspected heart attack, collapse, haemorrhage, poisoning, electrocution, burns or serious injury.
 Those with less serious injuries but which might need x-ray of possible broken bones, or cuts which need suture, may be taken direct to the Accident & Emergency Department.